 SEACAMS2 Research facilities at Swansea University

-The Biological Sciences research vessel, the RV Mary Anning, is a new boat due to be completed in early January 2019.
+The Biological Sciences research vessel, the RV Mary Anning, is a new boat that was completed in May 2019.
 The Mary Anning is an 18.5m x 6m survey vessel with a cruising speed of 18 kts.
 It has a wet lab and a dry computer lab on board with a range of scientific equipment (for more info click here).

 SEACAMS2 also have access to RV Calypso, a 6m Humber RIB which can be used for coastal survey work including diver survey, equipment deployment and maintenance.

 Previous to this the RV Noctiluca has been the research vessel used for marine research and training in connection with the University's teaching and research programme.
 It is a unique, twin-hulled, shallow-draft, aluminium vessel that combines speed, maneuverability and efficiency with a flexible work platform.

 Field equipment available at Swansea University includes:

 - Leica GNSS NetRover for highly accurate topographic surveys in real-time,